 Most importantly, clean nails before use.
-Then apply a base coat.
-Then shake Lucky nail polish and apply two (2) coats for complete coverage.
-Finally, apply Looking Glass Top Coat for a super gloss finish.
+Apply a nail foundation.
+Then shake Lucky nail polish and apply two (2) layers for complete coverage.
+Finally, apply a topper for a gloss finish.

-Caring for your nails and nail polish is very important.
-So store in a cool, dry place away from direct sunlight.
+Caring for your nail polish is very important.
+So, store in a cool, dry place away from direct sunlight.
 Keep away from heat, flame and unsupervised children.
-Make sure you try That Remover it’s a water-based nail polish remover, the clean way to remove your Lucky nail polish.

 Plant-based ‘sustainable’ nail polish does not contain Toluene, Dibutyl Phthalate (DBP), Formaldehyde, Formaldehyde Resin & Ethyl Tosylamide, Camphor, Xylene, Triphenyl Phosphate, Benzophenones, Styrene acrylates, Fragrance or Parabens.
 No Animal by-products or animal derived ingredients with No animal testing.

 83% of ingredients (solvents, plasticisers and film formers) are derived from plants sources such as: sugar cane, manioc, potato and corn.

 Butyl Acetate, Ethyl Acetate, Nitrocellulose, Adipic Acid/Neopentyl Glycol/Trimellitic Anhydride Copolymer, Acetyl Tributyl Citrate, Alcohol, Stearalkonium Bentonite, Etocrylene, Diacetone Alcohol, Hexanal, Phosphoric Acid, Isopropyl Alcohol, N-Butyl Alcohol, Tocopherol, Polyethylene Terephthalate, Calcium Aluminium Borosilicate, Mica